PapersOfMathieuNls/phd-thesis/07_clever.md

 ### Deep understanding of the project requirements

 Throughout the design of CLEVER, it was important to have a close collaboration between the research team and the Ubisoft developers.
 This allowed the research team to understand well the requirements of the project.
-Through this collaboration, both the research and development teams quickly realized that existing work in the literature was not sufficient to address the project’s requirements.
+Through this collaboration, both the research and development teams quickly realized that existing work in the literature was not sufficient to address the project's requirements.
 In addition, existing studies were mainly tested using open source systems, which may be quite different in structure and size from large industrial systems.
-In our case, we found that a deep understanding of Ubisoft ecosystem was an important enabler for many decisions we made in this project including the fact that CLEVER operates on multiple systems and that it uses a two-phase mechanism.
+In our case, we found that a deep understanding of Ubisoft ecosystem was an important enabler for many decisions we made in this project including the fact that CLEVER operates on multiple systems and that it uses a two-phases mechanism.
 It was also important to come up with a solution that integrates well with the workflow of Ubisoft developers.
-This required the development of CLEVER in a way it integrates well with the entire suite of Ubisoft’s version control systems.
+This required the development of CLEVER in a way it integrates well with the entire suite of Ubisoft's version control systems.
 The key lesson here is to understand well the requirements of a project and its complexity.

 ### Understanding the benefits of the project to both parties